godotengine/godot-docs/about/list_of_features.rst

 .. note::

-    Projects written in C# using Godot 4 currently cannot be exported to the web platform.
-To use C# on that platform, consider Godot 3 instead.
+    Projects written in C# using Godot 4 have experimental support for Android and iOS since 4.2, and for the web platform since 4.5.
+See :ref:`doc_c_sharp_platforms` for more information.
-    Android and iOS platform support is available as of Godot 4.2, but is experimental and :ref:`some limitations apply <doc_c_sharp_platforms>`.

 Editor
 ------